fiona-p/lp-workflow-challenge-prototype/docs/adr/task1.md

 Currently, AMs manually convert this unstructured input into a structured format that developers can use to update landing pages.
 These updates are frequent, high-volume, and time-sensitive.

-The goal is to create a simple, scalable way for AMs to input content in a structured and developer-friendly format, without needing to write or understand code.
+The goal is to create a simple, scalable way for AMs to input content in a structured and developer friendly format, without needing to write or understand code.
 This will help streamline the workflow and reduce development work.

 ### Goals